 This program examines diverse approaches to inclusive community, and explores interconnections of environmental history, sustainability, and disability.
 This program combines remote instruction and in-person activity, embedding a two-week on-site experience in Santa Cruz within a five-week summer term, with two remote courses: MMW14 (or MMW122 for transfer students) and ENVR150 Environmental Justice.
 This program fulfills one course in the MMW requirement and the UCSD DEI graduation requirement.
 Click here for Application and Financial Aid information.

-Participants do not need outdoor or disability experience, but do need a willingness to lodge and work together for two weeks, to participate in group activities and spend extended time in the natural world (hiking and working outside), to “get dirty” through manual activity like gardening, weeding, and other service work, and to interact closely with diverse people of all abilities.
+Participants do not need disability, outdoor, or horticulture experience, but do need a willingness to engage all of these.
+Participants must also be willing to lodge, eat, and work together for two weeks, to participate in group activities and spend time in the natural world (working or walking outside), to “get dirty” through manual activity, like gardening, planting, harvesting, or other such work, and to interact closely with diverse people of all abilities.